chadwhitaker/numbar-docs/README.md

 ## Security (Basic Auth)

-You can secure your important metrics from the public by activating Basic Auth on your endpoint.
+You can secure your important metrics from the public by activating [Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) on your JSON endpoint.
 Numbar will automatically detect and display a prompt to enter your username and password if authorization is required.

 Be sure to select the "Remember" checkbox to securely save your password to the macOS Keychain.
 This will prevent the need to reenter your credentials in the future.